 Office 365 or a payment switch from FIS are both examples of software products.

-The software, servers, licenses, and user configuration for Office 365 are collectively referred to as enterprise software solutions.
+The software, servers, licenses, and user configuration for Office 365 are collectively called enterprise software solutions.

-An Enterprise Solution is an umbrella term that encompasses various products from varying disciplines integrated together to offer an end-to-end business solution.
+An Enterprise Solution is an umbrella term encompassing various products from various disciplines to offer an end-to-end business solution.

 6. Why Is Solution Design Important